flybywiresim/website/src/posts/flypados3.md

 ### A Refreshed User Experience

-FlyPad OS has been overhauled with new improvements thanks to feedback from the team and community.
+The flyPadOS has been overhauled with new improvements thanks to feedback from the team and community.
 The following important information is on the new dashboard:

 - Shortcuts to take you to where you want to go.
 - Flight status and general information including your planned route.